niebardzo/Power_Control/README.md

 It may happen that your environment doesn’t have requests lib which is necessary for properly working HTTP communication.
 To get requests lib please find attached producent website: http://docs.python-requests.org/en/master/

+#3.5.6 Parser to analyze TCPDUMP

+Flag: none - parser is a separate application, using data from tcpdump aplication to visualize history of communication with HTTP server.

+    Steps to start:
+    Start HTTP server - see 9.6 HTTP communication Start a new terminal

+    Invoke example:
+    tcpdump -A -v -i <interface> > <file_name>
+    python3 ana.py <file_name>

 #4.
 Reporting problems

 If you encounter any issues with MOPS Power Control, please report them to our project manager at: patryk.bogusz@ust-global.com